HPHashBrown/german-learning/README.md

   keeping the other three numbers exactly as given.
 All four tables were verified statistically against 200,000 simulated rolls each and matched their target percentages.
-- **Shop**: full catalog (66 items — themes, pets, avatar parts, titles, decorations, XP effects) across all four rarity tiers, priced by rarity, plus a **Daily Shop** (10 discounted items, deterministic per-day rotation, with a genuine 2% chance of a bonus legendary item appearing) and a Keys tab.
+- **Shop**: full catalog (66 items — themes, pets, avatar parts, titles, decorations, XP effects) across all four rarity tiers, priced by rarity. **The Full Catalog tab now only sells Common and Uncommon items** — Rare and Legendary items are exclusive to Loot Chests and the Daily Shop's rotation (which draws from the full pool, including rares, plus its own 2% legendary chance), so top-tier cosmetics stay meaningfully special rather than a guaranteed same-day purchase.
+Plus a **Daily Shop** (10 discounted items, deterministic per-day rotation) and a Keys tab.
 - **Vocabulary Quiz, Article Trainer, Verb Trainer, Grammar Explorer**: all generate real questions from real content and grade them correctly.
 The verb conjugation logic was bug-tested directly — including catching and fixing a real error where t-stem verbs